Minority Fellowship Program

 The Minority Fellowship Program (MFP) provides grants to public or private nonprofit professional organizations representing substance use disorder (SUD) treatment professionals to increase the knowledge of behavioral health professionals on issues related to the treatment and recovery support for racial and ethnic minority populations and improve the quality of services provided to them.

-Eligible applicants are public or private nonprofit professional organizations representing substance use disorder treatment professionals in the fields of psychiatry, addiction medicine, and psychology.
+Eligible applicants are public or private nonprofit professional organizations representing substance use disorder treatment professionals in the fields of psychiatry, nursing, social work, psychology, marriage and family therapy, mental health counseling, and substance use disorder and addictions counseling.

 Project period: Up to 5 years